RhysEJF/radical-alignment/concepts/reality-anchoring.md

 Each domain requires fundamentally different approaches.
 The "right" strategy in one domain is the "wrong" strategy in another.

-And here's where manufactured conflicts enter the picture.
+And here's where conflicts enter the picture.

 When a team isn't anchored to reality, when they haven't agreed on which domain they're operating in, every conversation becomes vulnerable to domain confusion.
 And domain confusion is the perfect fog for crony beliefs to hide in.